Carolina Mudcats

-The Carolina Mudcats are a Minor League Baseball team of the Carolina League and the Single-A affiliate of the Milwaukee Brewers.
-They are located in Zebulon, North Carolina, a suburb of Raleigh, and play their home games at Five County Stadium.
-"Mudcats" is Southern slang for catfish.
+The Carolina Mudcats were a Minor League Baseball team that played in Zebulon, North Carolina, a suburb of Raleigh, from 1991 to 2025.
+They played their home games at Five County Stadium for all 35 seasons after playing part of their inaugural season at Fleming Stadium.
+"Mudcats" is a Southern synonym for catfish.

 The team began play in 1991 after the Columbus Mudcats relocated from Columbus, Georgia.
 They were members of the Double-A Southern League through 2011.
 The Mudcats were replaced by a Class A-Advanced team of the Carolina League in 2012.
 This team carried on as an extension of the previous club.
-Carolina was dropped to the Low-A classification and placed in the Low-A East in 2021, though this was renamed the Carolina League and reclassified as Single-A in 2022.
+In conjunction with Major League Baseball's reorganization of Minor League Baseball in 2021, the Mudcats were dropped to the Low-A classification and placed in the Low-A East, which became the Single-A Carolina League in 2022.
+They played in Zebulon for 35 seasons until relocating to Wilson, North Carolina, as the Wilson Warbirds, after the 2025 campaign.

 The Mudcats won the Southern League championship in 1995 as the Double-A affiliate of the Pittsburgh Pirates and in 2003 as the Double-A affiliate of the Florida Marlins.